M - Tu: 8:00am – 7:00pm

 Have my transcripts been evaluated/posted?

 It is the student's responsibility to request that their transcripts be evaluated for degree and transfer applicability.
 A Counselor or Counseling Support Staff must submit a Request for Transcript Evaluation form which will be forwarded to the Evaluators.
-Please note that the evaluation process can take up to 30 days.
+Please note that the evaluation process can take 30-45 business days.

 Can I see a counselor on a drop-in basis?